rv-rmcgavin/fe-mentor-tip-calculator/README-template.md

 - Break down Calculator component in to separate components: Bill, TipPercent, People, Display(output).
 - Write reset function that I forgot about.
 - Write function to get all my line item data.
+- Update styled components to use the DefaultTheme interface.

 ### Built with